Funding and paying for your learning

 If you intend to study 30 credits or more in this academic year, you may be able to apply to Student Finance Wales for a tuition fee loan to fund your learning.
 In some cases, you may also be eligible for certain grants.

 You will need to check the eligibility criteria that apply to part-time students.
 The criteria will vary depending on the academic year you start your studies and whether you are a new or returning student.
-Read a quick summary here.
+Read a quick summary.

 If you wish to apply you should do so as soon as possible once you have selected your courses.
 The quickest way is to apply online on the Student Finance Wales website.

 Please note that Section 4 of the application form, ‘About your university or college and course’, must be filled out correctly or Student Finance Wales will send the form back to you.
 If you need assistance in completing the application form then contact Student Services:

-With the support of Higher Education Funding Council for Wales (HEFCW) we offer a fee waiver scheme (subject to availability) to support students who would not otherwise have access to higher education.
-Eligible students will have their fees paid by HEFCW.
+With the support of the Higher Education Funding Council for Wales (HEFCW) we are offering a fee waiver scheme (subject to availability) to support students who would not otherwise have access to higher education.
+Eligible students will have their course fees paid by HEFCW.